freelancing-people/content/README.md

 **When submission is complete:**
 Once a draft PR is submitted, it will be given a label of editor-review:

-It will then have to be in editor review mode for a specific amount of time until the modifications are completed, and the guest approves the modifications.
+It will then have to be in editor review mode for a specific amount of time until the modifications are completed, and the you approve the modifications.